7b9 chords

 Comments

 C7b9 can also be played as x32320.
-Also the E7b9 can alternatively be played with one or two open strings.
+The E7b9 can also be played with one or two open strings.

-The seventh flat nine chord can also be written with a plus instead of the sharp symbol, such as C7-9.
+The seventh flat nine chord can also be written with a minus instead of the flat symbol, such as C7-9.

 Chord formula